-This outline sets forth, by way of example only, a series of topics and questions to ask your client and your adversary as you prepare for meeting obligations related to preservation, Rule 26, court conferences and requests for production.
-The answers to these questions will guide you in (i) instructing your client about its preservation and production obligations and (ii) understanding your adversary's systems and preservation efforts to date and then structuring your discovery requests addressed to your adversary.
+This outline sets forth, by way of example only, a series of topics and questions to ask your client and your adversary as you prepare for meeting obligations related to preservation, requests for production, court conferences, and Fed.
+R. Civ.
+P. 26.
+The answers to these questions will guide you in (i) instructing your client about its preservation and production obligations and (ii) understanding your adversary's systems and preservation efforts to date, and (iii) structuring and tailoring your discovery requests addressed to your adversary.
 This is a simplified outline to assist, in particular, those people who have had only limited experience in dealing with electronic discovery.
-As those who have had extensive experience in this arena know, the process of questioning and even the questions themselves are iterative in scope.
-With each answer that you elicit, inevitably additional questions must be asked.
-Hopefully, having an outline like this within easy reach will serve as a "jumpstart" to encourage transparency and dialogue for a successful Rule 26(f) meet and confer.
+As those with extensive experience in this arena know, the process of questioning-and even the questions themselves-are iterative in scope.
+With each answer you elicit, inevitably additional questions must be asked.
+Hopefully, having an outline like this within easy reach will serve as a "jumpstart" to encourage transparency and dialogue in the discovery process, as contemplated by the Rules and The Sedona Conference.
+Cooperation Proclamation.